syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

     //Sets a built-in heading style.
     paragraph.ApplyStyle(BuiltinStyle.Heading1);
     section = document.AddSection();
-    paragraph = section.AddParagraph() as WParagraph;
+    paragraph = section.AddParagraph();
     paragraph.AppendText("Third ");
     paragraph.AppendText("Chapter");
     //Set a built-in heading style.
     paragraph.ApplyStyle(BuiltinStyle.Heading2);
     section = document.AddSection();
-    paragraph = section.AddParagraph() as WParagraph;
+    paragraph = section.AddParagraph();
     paragraph.AppendText("Fourth ");
     paragraph.AppendText("Chapter");
     //Set a built-in heading style.
     paragraph.ApplyStyle(BuiltinStyle.Heading3);
-    //Adds the text into the new paragraph of the section. section.AddParagraph().AppendText("AdventureWorks Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.");
+    //Add the text into the new paragraph of the section. section.AddParagraph().AppendText("AdventureWorks Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.");
+    //Add a paragraph to the section.
+    paragraph = section.AddParagraph();
+    //Set outline level for paragraph.
+    paragraph.ParagraphFormat.OutlineLevel = OutlineLevel.Level2;
+    //Append text.
+    paragraph.AppendText("Outline Level Paragraph");
+    //Set the outline levels.
+    tableOfContent.UseOutlineLevels = true;
     //Update the table of content.
     document.UpdateTableOfContents();
     //Save a Markdown file to the MemoryStream.